 Mr. Gellman is a graduate of The Wharton School of Business with a Master of Business Administration degree in Finance and Accounting and holds a Bachelor of Science in Biology from Tufts University.

-Johnny Crawford is the Executive Vice President of Tower Development at Vertical Bridge.
-He is responsible for overseeing all sales and delivery of build-to-suit opportunities for the company.
+Bob Glosson is the Executive Vice President and Chief Operating Officer of Vertical Bridge.
+Mr. Glosson is responsible for overseeing all engineering, operations, real estate, and information technology for the company.

 Mr. Glosson received a Bachelor of Science from Drexel University and a Master of Business Administration from Temple University.